-Targus Speaker Book review
+Targus Speaker Book full review

 The result of a 90s MOD research laboratory experiment, the Targus Speaker Book was born out of trying to reduce noise levels in aircraft cabins.
 Unfortunately, the researchers ended up just making more noise than before they started.
 However, this accident led to a speaker technology that would eventually see the light of day under the name ‘NXT’, which uses a small ‘exciter’ to vibrate a flat panel such as a piece of plastic or card.

 Scroll forward a decade and the technology never really took off.